 Ultimately it will be up to the prosecutor and the victim (if there was one) to decide whether they want to object to the expungement.
 If so, the court will call a hearing where you’ll be required to show “by clear and convincing evidence” that you meet the guidelines and that an expungement would not be contrary to the public’s interest.
 (See the 77-40-107 in the Utah Expungement Act).

-As a Utah attorney, I’ll handle all aspects of your expungement case for a reasonable fee (somewhere between $250 and $500, typically–click here for more info).
-However, if you’re doing your expungement yourself and you really just want some help writing a response to this one question about the “public interest,” I can draft it for you for a minimal flat fee.
+Or, of course, you can hire an attorney to take care of it for you.
+As a Utah attorney, I’ll handle all aspects of your expungement case for a reasonable fee (somewhere between $400 and $500, typically–click here for more info).
 If you’re interested in that service, just fill out the quick contact form to the right, or click Contact.Content by Dain Smoland (Google+)